np-mrd/npmrd_cross_domain_integration_docs/docs/json_breakdown.md

   - Example: `2023-07-22`
   - type: string
   - MaxLength: 10
-- embargo_uuid <a name="embargo_uuid"></a>
-  - Description: Short UUID used to track this specific embargo since it likely applies to more than one compound, spectra, peak list, etc.
-  - Example: `EVVeW7BLVr`
-  - type: string
-  - MaxLength: 10
-- embargo_ready_to_release <a name="embargo_ready_to_release"></a>
+- compound_embargo_release_ready <a name="submission_compound_embargo_release_ready"></a>
-  - Description: Whether or not the data associated with this embargo (everything is in the current compound) is ready to be released.
-The deposition system is in charge of deciding whether or not an embargo should lock down any deposited data and uses this field to indicate that.
+  - Description: Whether or not THIS COMPOUND is ready to be released according any embargoes on the submission.
+If false this compound's NP-Card should be put into an embargoed (not publicly available) state.
+If true the compound's NP-Card should be made publicly available.
+If the provided compound already exists in the main database FROM A DIFFERENT SOURCE this bool should be ignored.
+If it already exists FROM THE SAME SOURCE the value should be overwritten.
   - Example: true
   - type: bool